nicohlr/ipychart/docs/docs/user_guide/config.md

     'callbacks': {

       # All of the following arguments must be filled with
-      # a callback functions (i.e. JS functions).
+      # a callback function (i.e. a JS function).
 The description
       # of each arg corresponds to what the function must return.

       'beforeTitle': str # Text to render before the title | Default: ''